mtchasekelly/portfolio/README.md

 ![Responsive Design](./resources/images/responsive-design.png)

 This example shows my portfolio website on a small tablet device (not to scale).
-I have also specified responsive design for larger sized tablets, mobile phones, and desktops. <br><br>
+I have also specified responsive design for larger sized tablets, mobile phones, and desktops. <br>